wemrysi/quasar/CHANGELOG/revision.md

-- enable the ToString wart
+- enable the IsInstanceOf wart (and AsInstanceOf partially)